Tivix/react-native-video/README.md

 Property | Description
 --- | ---
-isNetwork | boolean | Boolean indicating if the media is being loaded from the network type | string | Type of the media.
-Not available on Windows uri | string | URI for the media source.
-Not available on Windows
+isNetwork | boolean | Boolean indicating if the media is being loaded from the network type | string | Type of the media. uri | string | URI for the media source.

 Example:
 ```